This is a guide to installing Google Tag Manager on your WordPress website.

 Content management systems like WordPress have the availability to extend their functionality by installing plugins.

 One that I can recommend is the Google Tag Manager for WordPress by Tamas Geiger.
 Installing it is very easy:

 - Search for “Google Tag Manager.”

 - Click on “Install now” in the search results next to “DuracellTomi’s Google Tag Manager for WordPress.”

 - Now, go to Settings / Google Tag Manager and enter your GTM container ID.

 Even if the plugin is a safer route, know the following about this method.

-This is not ideal because it reduces the likelihood of the tag to be fired.
-It will still works, but only after the page was fully loaded.
+This is not ideal because it reduces the likelihood of the tag firing.
+It will still work, but only after the page fully loads.

-If for your setup you definitely need the <body> script to be added in the respective tag, you can choose the custom injection method.
-The plugin uses a workaround.
-To be sure everything is running smooth, you need to check if this doesn’t mess up your website in multiple browsers.
+If your setup requires you to definitely need the <body> script to be added in the respective tag, you can choose the custom injection method.
+This plugin uses a workaround, so to be sure everything still functions ok on your site, make sure you test and see if your website is still working as expected using a few different browsers.